Family Medicine Accelerated Track | Texas Tech University Health Sciences Center

 Why Family Medicine?

-This 8-week concentrated course is taken during the summer between Year 1 and Year 2 under the supervision of Family Medicine faculty.
+This 8-week concentrated course is taken during the summer between Year 1 and Year 2 under the supervision of Family Medicine and basic sciences faculty.
 This course prepares students to begin the Longitudinal Family Medicine Clerkship during Year 2.

 • Overview and review of MS2 basic science course materials